 Executive Summary

-We use the MSC SICA guidelines, under Performance Indicator (PI) 2.5.1, to provide information necessary to score the impact of two fishing activities on the part of the ecosystem with which they interact.
+We used the MSC SICA guidelines, under Performance Indicator (PI) 2.5.1, to provide information necessary to score the impact of two fishing activities on the part of the ecosystem with which they interact.
 These are scallop dredging in area 27.7.d and e and monkfish in 27.7b-k and 8a-b, 8.d.
 Vessel Monitoring System (VMS) maps were compiled to enable scoring of the spatial scale, temporal scale and intensity of the activity.

 Existing published literature has documented the effect of towed bottom gears on the seabed and its associated benthic and demersal communities to inform the effect of the activities on the ecosystem sub-components (species richness, functional diversity, community distribution, trophic/size structure).
 The aim of the present report is not to provide scores on these sub-components, nor the full evidence that would be necessary to score, but rather to discuss the scoring rationale with respect to the two fisheries of interest, giving indications of what might be the most vulnerable subcomponent, and briefly report the discussions held with the industry representatives.